accuknox/help/docs/faqs/troubleshooting-and-faqs.md

 ??? "**21.
 Do I need to enable native security services for AWS to get data into Accuknox?**"

-    Accuknox expects AWS Security Hub and Macie to be enabled.
-Getting data from AWS will not be feasible otherwise.
+    Accuknox only requires an IAM role to be created with read only access to be able to get data from AWS.
+Security Hub and Macie can be optionally enabled for Accuknox to gather richer telemetry data with more context.

 ## **Bonus Questions :**